politecat314/car-damage-detection-peltarion/README.md

 hdf5 file of model available at https://drive.google.com/file/d/1UpGFBdEjSNMeg506yzecg3BMbBSfN0_B/view?usp=sharing

+For trying out the model, open src/demo.ipynb and replace the images in test_images with your own

 Image input size is 224x224x3 (RGB).
 Model classifies images to one of the classes:
 0: 'bumper_dent'
 1:'bumper_scratch'